Climate-Data-Dynamics/climate-data-dynamics.github.io/index.md

 ---
 ---

-# Climate Data and Dynamics Lab Website
+# Climate Data and Dynamics Lab

-We use data and dynamics to understand the ocean and climate.
+We use cutting edge data science and process driven dynamical theory and models to understand the ocean and climate.

 {% include section.html %}